-Instructions that request you to baste, want you to temporarily sew with long removable stitches.
-Basting is the action of sewing a temporary stitch which is easily removed once you do the permanent sewing.
-It is achieved by making large removable stitches by hand or machine.
+In order to baste something, you want to make large removable stitches by hand or machine.
 The more you need to hold something together, the smaller your basting stitches will be but they are always sewn with removal in mind.

 Basting holds something in place to test the fit of a garment, join two pieces which may be difficult to fit together or to test the look of an alteration before final stitching.
 It is also used to temporarily close a seam as in inserting a zipper.

-The lining fabric is slippery, so I will baste it before I do the final stitching.
+The lining fabric is slippery, so you would want to baste it before you do the final stitching.

-Attaching this circle of fabric to that long straight piece of fabric, looks impossible so I will baste it first.
+Attaching this circle of fabric to that long straight piece of fabric, looks impossible so you should baste it first.